-(2) Regulation 40 shall apply to-
+(3) Regulation 40 shall not apply to-

-- (a) the erection of a building; and - (b) the extension of a building other than a dwelling, where the extension has a total useful floor area that is both- - (i) greater than $100 \text{ m}^2$ ; and - (ii) greater than 25% of the total useful floor area of the existing building, but shall not apply to a building with low energy demand such as an industrial building, workshop or non-residential building.
+- (a) the extension of a dwelling; and - (b) the extension of a building other than a dwelling, unless the extension has a total useful floor area that is both- - (i) greater than 100 m^2 ; and - (ii) greater than 25% of the total useful floor area of the existing building.

-(3) Regulation 45 shall not apply to the provision or extension of any fixed building service where commissioning is not possible.
+(4) Regulation 45 shall not apply to the provision or extension of any fixed building service where commissioning is not possible.